 John has been a member of the Shepparton Show Me Committee since 2011.

-“This is now my sixth year on the Shepparton Show Me Committee.
+“This is now my seventh year on the Shepparton Show Me Committee.
 We have worked towards promoting our town with many successful campaigns during this period.
-Our Christmas promotions I feel have been extremely successful, along with the Summer and Winter City Markets.
-I look forward to another exciting year working with other passionate Business Community members.”
+Our Christmas promotions I feel have been well received, along with the Summer and Winter City Markets.
+Great Things Happen Here has been another outstanding campaign, drawing businesses to Shepparton and creating awareness of why Shepparton is the place to eat, play and stay.”

 Greater Shepparton City Council Representatives (Voting)